aadilayub/cryptokitties-notes/lesson_2.md

 When a zombie feeds on some other lifeform, its DNA will combine with the other lifeform's DNA to create a new zombie.

 To accomplish this, we will create a function `feedAndMultiply()`, which takes two parameters: `_zombieId`, and `_targetDna`.
 This function will be `public`.

-Although our function is public, we don't want to let anyone else feed our zombie through this function.
+Now, although our function is public, we don't want to let anyone else feed our zombie through this function.
 To prevent this, we add a `require` stating that the `msg.sender` must be equal to this zombie's owner.

 Once the new zombie has been created, we get its DNA!
 To do this, we declare a local `Zombie` that we store in the blockchain and add to our `zombies` array.